-Content Marketing is Inbound Marketing (Sorta)
+Content Marketing Is Inbound Marketing (Sorta)

-All content marketing falls under your inbound marketing campaign.
+All content marketing falls under your inbound marketing strategy campaign.
 But not all inbound marketing is necessarily content marketing.
 Follow us?

 Content marketing refers to creating online material -- blogs, social media posts, and videos, for example -- that doesn’t explicitly promote your brand but can help you attract a more specific audience.
 The content you create should be relevant, valuable, and interesting.

-Content marketing won’t make everyone in your company a millionaire overnight.
+Content marketing strategies won’t make everyone in your company a millionaire overnight.
 But commitment to a proven, long-term system can make your company one in a million when it comes to standing out and earning website traffic.

 If You Blog It, They Will Come

 If your website is a giant digital brochure, there’s little incentive for your potential leads to make return visits.
 Instead, churn out those blog, video, and social media posts.
 And try these more gentle, hand-holding tactics to nudge website traffic in your direction:

 - Provide information and resources.
 Identify a problem your reader has.
 Offer potential solutions.
 Use your expertise to build trust in those who’ve landed on your pages.
 Don’t be afraid to include inbound links to other websites.
 They may even return the favor and link to your blog or website, providing web traffic another road into your realm.